brodycj/create-react-native-module/README.md

 {
   name: String, /* The name of the library (mandatory) */
   packageName: String, /* The full package name to be used in package.json.
 Default: react-native-(name in param-case) */
-  view: Boolean, /* Generate the package as a very simple native view component (Default: false) */
+  isView: Boolean, /* Generate the package as a very simple native view component (Default: false) */
   objectClassName: String, /* The name of the object class to be exported by both JavaScript and native code.
 Default: (name in PascalCase) */
   platforms: Array | String, /* Platforms the library will be created for.
 (Default: ['android', 'ios']) */
   nativePackageId: String, /* [Android] The native Java package identifier used for Android (Default: `com.reactlibrary`) */